oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 than zero (MQTT 5.0), indicating that the broker retains the session, the client SHOULD prefer reconnecting on QUIC before attempting TCP/TLS.
-This helps avoid unintended session takeovers where the client's TCP/TLS reconnection could displace an existing QUIC session that the broker is still maintaining.
+This helps avoid unintended session takeovers where the client's TCP/TLS reconnection could displace an existing MQTT session over QUIC that the broker is still maintaining.

 For MQTT 3.1.1, the CONNACK has no Session Expiry Interval.
 The client MUST infer session persistence from the `Clean Session` flag it sent in CONNECT: